 With one nod of a football, defender Sean Raggett sealed one of the greatest shocks the famous old cup has ever seen as he scrambled a header past Engand ‘keeper Tom Heaton to send 3000 travelling Lincoln fans delirious.

-Danny Cowley's side had already beaten Oldham, Ipswich and Brighton on their journey to Turf Moor, but this victory was the real fairytale moment as they became the first side to reach the quarter finals in 103 years.
+Danny Cowley’s side had already beaten Oldham, Ipswich and Brighton on their journey to Turf Moor, but this victory was the real fairytale moment as they became the first non-league side to reach the quarter finals in 103 years.

 “It’s a football miracle for a non-league team to be in the last eight.” said the boss.
 “The boys were excellent, playing against a Premier League team.”